BiggestLittleFC/biggestlittlefc.github.io/theme/story-friday.md

 <p>For our next performer, give it up for Sledge the dancing ocelot!</p>
 </div>

 <p>A catchy melody plays, accompanied by defined bass kicks as Sledge makes his way across the waxed floor and begins to resemble liquid in the smoothness of his contortions.
-Behind Sahny’s plush suit head are dagger wielding eyes, scanning for a mishap and as Sledge oversteps during part of his routine, Sahny is satisfied in watching him recover.</p>
+Behind Sahny's plush suit head are dagger wielding eyes, scanning for a mishap and as Sledge oversteps during part of his routine, Sahny is satisfied in watching him recover.</p>

 <div class="dialogue">
 <h4>ANNOUNCER  (OVER SPEAKERS)</h4>